What does the Bible say about lust?

 For Bible references in this video, check the description on YouTube.

 Lust is NOT simply sexual desire.
-That is a common misconception, especially among teens brought up in conservative Christian homes.
-Sex is not evil, guys!
+That is a common misconception—especially among teens brought up in conservative Christian homes.
+Sex is NOT evil!
 Sex is perfectly fine in the context of a marriage.
 In fact, God encourages sex in marriage!
 Sex is an act created by God for a husband and wife to enjoy together.
 Did you know that it is actually a biblical command that married couples should have sex regularly?
 Totally check out 1 Corinthians 7:3-5.

-Sex within the context of a marriage is a beautiful, godly, selfless giving of one's self to another.
+Sex, within the context of marriage, is a beautiful, godly, selfless giving of one's heart and body to another.
 It's an act of love and trust.
-It's a way to show vulnerability to your husband or wife.
+It's a way to show vulnerability to your spouse.
 Feeling sexual attraction to your spouse is not lust—it is love.

 "For lust is a shameful sin, a crime that should be punished.
 It is a devastating fire that destroys to hell.
 It would wipe out everything I own." —Job 31:11-12 (NLT)

 In the dictionary, lust is defined as an "intense or unrestrained sexual craving" or "an overwhelming desire or craving."
 Lust is motivated by selfishness—not love.
 A man would not "lust" after his wife.
-Any sex outside of marriage (in any form, even masturbation) is considered a sin because of the lustful thoughts that come along with it.
+Any form of sexual intimacy outside of marriage is considered a sexual immorality because of the lustful thoughts that come along with it.

 Lustful thoughts seek only to please ourselves.
 Lustful actions fulfill those desires without caring who or what could be hurt by those actions.
 Lust does not look at consequences; it only looks at what and how much it can have NOW.

-Lust is basically adultery.
-Adultery is when a married person has sex with someone other than their spouse, and it was forbidden in the 10 Commandments (Exodus 20:14).
+Lust is, at its most basic level, adultery.
+Adultery is when a married person has sex with someone other than their spouse, and it was a clear command in the 10 Commandments (Exodus 20:14).
 But Jesus took it one step further when He said, "I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart" (Matthew 5:28).

 How can I stop having lustful thoughts?